The Crystal Set: History

 The Crystal Set were formed in March 1983 in Sydney by Russell Kilbey on bass guitar and lead vocals, Phillip Maher on lead guitar and vocals, Davey Ray Moor on keyboards and backing vocals, and Charles Ratcliffe on drums.
 The four members had all attended Copland College in Canberra; Kilbey and Ratcliffe had also been in a local garage band, the Puppets.
 After "four months of rehearsing, Crystal Set began to play all over Sydney, concentrating its performances in the 'inner-city circuit' and gradually branching out to country areas such as Bathurst and Newcastle."
 Australian musicologist, Ian McFarlane, felt that they "emerged with a refined, atmospheric brand of psychedelia and rock that drew influences from UK artists as diverse as The Cure and Brian Eno."

 The Crystal Set released their first single, "A Drop in the Ocean", independently on their own Set label in December 1984.
 It was "designed, packaged and distributed by the band members themselves."
 Moor declared, "We want to gain some independence just like Midnight Oil, before we look for an agent."
 By May 1985 they signed to Red Eye Records, which issued their second single, "Benefit of the Doubt".
-Ratcliffe had left and they used studio drummers, Mark Evans on the B-side, "Don't Be Surprised", and John Lloyd on the A-side.
-That single had been co-produced by Kilbey's older brother, Steve Kilbey (of the Church), and Guy Gray.
+Ratcliffe had left and they used studio drummers, Mark Evans on the B-side, "Don't Be Surprised", and John Lloyd on the A-side.The single was produced by Guy Gray.
 The first single was re-issued by Red Eye Records in November.
 By that time they "had built up a strong cult following around Sydney."

 Tim Seckhold took up the drums in time for the Crystal Set's next two singles, "Wholly Holy" (April 1987) and "Who Needs Who Now?"
 (December), and their debut album, From Now On (May).
 It was produced by Steve Kilbey.
 The singles were moderate indie hits via airplay on youth radio station, JJJ.
 The Canberra Times' reviewer critiqued "Who Needs Who Now" and observed that the group "are numbing live, but in the small doses provided by singles they are acceptable.
 This track is quite likeable and extremely polished for an independent record...
 Nice production and street credibility, the North Shore girls should love it."